ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 ## Open Issues

--   In the Software Table, how should the currently installed version be represented?
-Currently it is italicized in both the menu and menu-button, but this is probably not the solution we want in the nimble table column.
--   In the Software Table, the full software version is displayed as the title of the menu button and menu items.
-Where should that information go?
 -   There is no visual design spec for this feature yet.
 Therefore there are a few open visual design questions, including the following:
     -   If we only support one appearance for the menu-button, is `ghost` the appropriate one to support?
     -   Is there any concern that the button text will not align with the column header because of the padding between the edge of the button and the text within the button?